pelevesque/MIDI-Make/README.md

 #### tempo

 The tempo method sets the MIDI tempo.
-It accepts one argument, the tempo in microseconds per quarter note.
+It accepts one argument: The tempo in microseconds per quarter note.
 You can either set it with a value from 0 to 16777215, or use the quarter notes per minute operator defined earlier in this file.
-The default value is 500000, which is equivalent to a tempo of 120 quarter notes per minute.
+The default value is 500000 which is equivalent to a tempo of 120 quarter notes per minute.

 ```raku